AFriemann/cph/readme.md

 psafe returns a password for any given profile and password. profile should be an easy to remember name for your password, can be provided later.
 usage: psafe [OPTIONS] [profile]
-    -a, --algorithm  set hash algorithm, see readme for available options -h, --help       show this help message
+    -a, --algorithm   set hash algorithm, see readme for available options -c, --license     show license notice
+    -h, --help        show this help message
     -l, --key-size    set key length to N, default is 12 -p, --password    set password to x (only for testing purposes!)
     --print-key       print the key to stdout
-    -c, --license    show license notice
+    -r, --repetitions set number of repetitions; default is 20000
 ```

 A typical call would look like this: